-- 1) The grade or academic decision affecting academic status should be discussed informally with the instructor or official responsible for the decision within fifteen calendar days of the student's awareness of the decision. - 2) If the matter is not satisfactorily resolved within ten calendar days of this appeal or the instructor is not available, the student may refer the matter to the Academic Dean by filing a written appeal.
-The appeal must be filed with the Academic Dean (hereafter referred to as the Dean) within thirty calendar days of the student's awareness of the decision which is being appealed.
+1) The grade or academic decision affecting academic status should be discussed informally with the instructor or official responsible for the decision within fifteen calendar days of the student's awareness of the decision.

+2) If the matter is not satisfactorily resolved within ten calendar days of this appeal or the instructor is not available, the student may refer the matter to the Dean of Academic and Student Affairs by filing a written appeal.
+The appeal must be filed with the Dean of Academic and Student Affairs (hereafter referred to as the Dean) within thirty calendar days of the student's awareness of the decision which is being appealed.
 Upon receipt of such appeal, the Dean shall meet with the instructor, if he or she is available, to determine that Step 1 has taken place or is not possible and to receive relevant information from the instructor responsible for the decision.
-The Dean may then refer the matter to the academic supervisor for informal consideration prior to Step 3 below

-3) The President may designate an official, an ad hoc academic appeals committee, or a standing Academic Appeals Committee to provide review at this step in lieu of the review by the Academic Dean.
+The Dean may then refer the matter to the academic supervisor for informal consideration prior to Step 3 below 3) The CEO may designate an official, an ad hoc academic appeals committee, or a standing Academic Appeals Committee to provide review at this step in lieu of the review by the Dean of Academic and Student Affairs.

-Composition of the standing Academic Appeals Committee may include:
+Composition of the standing Academic Appeals Committee may include: (i) Two members from each academic department or division.

-- (i) Two members from each academic department or division.
-(One member from each department/division serving as the alternate). - (ii) Three members from the Students Services Division.
-(One member serving as the alternate). - Faculty from a department/division from which a student complaint arose should not participate in the review of such complaint. - Fifty percent of members should be appointed by the Academic Dean/President. - Fifty percent should be elected by members of each department/division. - Members shall serve for 2 years and rotate out for at least one year (except where departmental/divisional size precludes this). - 4) The foregoing decision may be appealed to the President by filing a statement of appeal within ten calendar days of the date of the decision.
-Review by the President shall be on the basis of the written record unless he or she decides that fairness requires broader review.
-The decision of the President shall be final. - 5) The time frames provided herein may be modified by the President for good cause shown.
+- (One member from each department/division serving as the alternate). (ii) Three members from the Students Services Division. - (One member serving as the alternate). - Faculty from a department/division from which a student complaint arose should not participate in the review of such complaint. - Fifty percent of members should be appointed by the Dean of Academic and Student Affairs /Chief Executive Officer (CEO). - Fifty percent should be elected by members of each department/division. - Members shall serve for 2 years and rotate out for at least one year (except where departmental/divisional size precludes this).

+4) The foregoing decision may be appealed to the CEO by filing a statement of appeal within ten calendar days of the date of the decision.
+Review by the CEO shall be on the basis of the written record unless he or she decides that fairness requires broader review.
+The decision of the CEO shall be final.

+5) The time frames provided herein may be modified by the CEO for good cause shown.